 - Carefully type the cell’s content with an underscore in place of any spaces you’d like to remove, then press Enter.

 - Type the first letter of the text in the next row then press Enter to let Flash Fill complete the remaining entries.

 Work Smarter, Not Harder!

-I hope these 3 techniques for replacing spaces with a dash or underscore character have saved you a little work.
-In my experience, any time spent learning the most efficient ways to complete common tasks in Microsoft Excel will pay off tenfold!
+I hope these 3 techniques for replacing spaces with a dash or underscore have saved you a little work.
+In my experience, any time spent learning more efficient ways to complete common tasks in Microsoft Excel will pay off tenfold!

 If you’ve enjoyed this article, there are plenty of other shortcuts you can learn about in Excel!